Windows 7 Bug Prevents Users from Shutting Down or Rebooting Computers

-The true cause of the bug remains unknown but only affect some Windows 7 machines.
+The true cause of the bug remains unknown but only affects some Windows 7 machines.
 The subreddits for technology are pointing to it most likely being an issue with computers running Acrobat Pro and Reader.
 It is being reported in multiple countries and on genuine versions of Windows 7.

 Workaround for Shutting Down

-There is at-least one temporary workaround to shut machines down.
-If you create another admin account, log into it and then log back to your default account with admin rights it should allow you to shut down or restart the system normally.
+There is at least one temporary workaround to shut machines down.
+If you create another admin account, log into it, and then log back to your default account with admin rights it should allow you to shut down or restart the system normally.
 This is not a long-term solution just a workaround.

 Step 1: Create a new administrator account